spesnova/kandan-cookbook/README.md

 * `node["kandan"]["password"]` - The database password for kandan.
 * `node["kandan"]["database_master_role"]` - The role database master has.

 # Recipes
 ## kandan::default
 This recipe deploy the kandan app.

+* Ensures git is installed and available using the git cookbook.
+* Ensures runit is installed and available using the git cookbook.
+* Ensures mysql client is installed and available using the mysql cookbook.
+* Create a user and group to install and run the Kandan app.
+* Deploy kandan app from source using the application_ruby cookbook.
+* Start thin server.

 ## kandan::mysql
 This recipe install and configure mysql server for kandan.

+* Create a database, user for kandan using mysql cookbook.

 # License and Author